HuzayfahAwan/CodePath-iOS101-Pre-Work/README.md

 The following **required** functionality is completed:

-- [ ] Users are see a screen with three labels and a button
+- [ ] Users see a screen with three labels and a button
 - [ ] Tapping the button changes the screen color to a random color

+## Additional/Optional Features

+The following **optional** functionalities are completed:

+- [ ] A new button is added that when tapped changes the label colors to randomly generated colors
+- [ ] An image of a graduation cap is added along with text to let the user know my projected college graduation year
+- [ ] A text field is added at the very bottom to allow users to type a message on-screen using their virtual keyboards

 ## Video Walkthrough